-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our internal assessments during 2021/22 suggested that the attainment of disadvantaged pupils was lower than in previous years in key areas of the curriculum however the progress they made was above expected.
+Our internal assessments during 2022/23 suggested that the attainment of disadvantaged pupils was lower than in previous years in key areas of the curriculum however the progress they made in some year groups was above expected.
 This meant they closed the gap on their peers.
+At the end of KS2, Pupil Premium pupils achieved better in writing than non-Pupil Premium pupils.

 Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-The impact was mitigated by our resolution to ensure that these pupils were involved in strategic interventions once back in school such as The Lightning Squad and small group tuition.
+The impact was mitigated by our resolution to ensure that these pupils were involved in strategic interventions once back in school such as The Third Space Learning online tuition and small group tuition.

-Overall attendance in 2021/22 was 94.33%.
+Overall attendance in 2022/23 was 94.5% which has slightly increased from last year.